Odinwattez/Python_domaincheck/README.md

 - Ensure you have an active internet connection to retrieve WHOIS and geolocation data.
 - The script may generate errors if a domain is unreachable or if the WHOIS server does not return data.
+- IP-API has a limit of 45 requests per minute per IP.
+If you exceed this limit, you may be temporarily banned for an hour.
+- The script supports both `.txt` and `.csv` files for input.

 ## License

 This project is free to use and modify.
-Add a license if necessary.